Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	      that is being concurrently generated.
 For example, parallel connections can be used for [=media objects=] for different bitrates.
        6. If the content length of an object is not known at the start of the upload, for example with low latency chunked encoding, then HTTP 1.1 Chunked transfer encoding MUST be used.

    ### Unique segment and manifest naming ### {#DASH_Ingest_naming}

      1. All [=media objects=] (video segments, audio segments, init segments and caption segments) MUST carry unique path names.
 This uniqueness applies across all ingested content in previous sessions, as well as the current session.
      2. All objects in a [=live stream event=] MUST be contained within a root path assigned to it.
      3. [=Manifest objects=] MUST carry paths which are unique to each live stream event.
 	     One suggested method of achieving this is to introduce the timestamp of the start of the live stream event in to the manifest path.
      4. Objects uploaded with the same path as a prior object will replace the prior object.
      5. Media object names MUST end with a number which is monotonically increasing.
 	     It MUST be possible to retrieve this numeric suffix via a regular expression
-     6. media objects containing initialization fragments MUST be identified through either using the .init file extension OR "init" in their file name.
+     6. media objects containing initialization fragments MUST be identified through either using the .init file extension OR " init" in their file name.
 'All other objects which do not contain initialization fragments MUST NOT include the string "init" in their file name.
      7. All objects must carry a file extension and a MIME-type.
 	    The following file extensions and mime-types are the ONLY permissible combinations to be used:
    <pre>